RHQOnline/pyVersionControl/README.md

    - Optional: Password Protect Branches (like Dev)
    - This allows developers to have a rolling-release model
      - Users can opt for "Stable" to recieve less / more infrequent updates
- - Separate JSON Builder into a Tool
-   - Provide Version, Release Files, and Download Names to Tool
-   - It Hashes and Sizes the Files and Gathers Necessary Data
-   - It Auto-Generates a **Proper** Host .json File
-   - Drag'n'Drop Upload and Ready to Serve Content
  - Add Parameter to Updater to Decide Offline Functionality
    - Based on the type of application, the developer may want different functionalities if an internet connection isn't present
    - Two Choices